Skip to main content

 About the Willow Oak

-The tree is a willow oak located in the rear between house #2 & #3 on frat row.
-There is a metal plaque in the ground at the base of the tree.
+The tree was a willow oak located in the rear between house #2 & #3 on frat row.
+There was a metal plaque in the ground at the base of the tree.
 The dedicated date appears to be April 19, 1998.
 Quercus phellos is a North American species of deciduous tree in the red oak group of oaks.
 Native to the south-central and eastern United States, the tree can be found in states such as Florida, Illinois, Missouri, Oklahoma, Texas, Pennsylvania, and New Jersey, and can grow in Hardiness Zones 5-9.
 The Willow Oak commonly grows on floodplains along streams.
 What differentiates the Willow Oak from other oaks is its leaf shape, which resembles the long and slender structure of a willow tree leaf.
 The Willlow Oak planted in honor of Donald is 24 years old, meaning it has reached maturity and has most likely begun seeding.
 The choice of the tree may reflect the characteristics of Donald, whose friends and family have described him as strong and unwavering and unique from others, words used to describe the Willow Oak as well.
+Unfortunately, this tree succumbed to the pressure of nearby construction and is no longer a part of the campus tree canopy.
+However, we feel it is important that this information be retained as part of our shared history.

 Willow Oak Leaf